 Step 1: Establish your divestiture goals

 - Clearly identify your needs from the outset.
-Knowing why you are selling, the role you want to play in the business during the transition process, and what a successful transaction means to you are critical to defining the correct divestiture
+Knowing why you’re selling, the role you want to play in the business during the transition process, and what a successful transaction means to you are critical to defining the correct divestiture.

-- Whenever possible, plan your exit well ahead of time to help maximize the selling price while minimizing the disruption to business operations and your remaining team in the process.
+- Whenever possible, plan your exit strategy ahead of time to help maximize the selling price while minimizing the disruption to business operations and your remaining team.

 - It’s also important to start on any pre-transaction work such as revisiting your corporate structure to minimize the tax implications on the sale.